T&C’s own Megan O’Malley gives the local’s perspective on Houston’s biggest event

 Country music legends

-Legends like Gene Autrey, Reba McIntyre, Elvis Presley, Roy Rogers and Garth Brooks have all graced the Texas-sized Rodeo stage.
+Legends like Gene Autrey, Reba McIntyre, Elvis Presley, Roy Rogers, Garth Brooks and “King of Country,” George Strait have all graced the Texas-sized, star-shaped Rodeo stage.
 More recently, the Rodeo has introduced artists outside the country genre with performances from The Chainsmokers, Cardi B, Fifth Harmony and OneRepublic.
-This year, “King of Country,” George Strait, will close down the show alongside special guests Lyle Lovett and Robert Earl Keen.
+The 2020 Rodeo lineup will include show-stopping performances from Willie Nelson, Lizzo, Maren Morris, Marshmello, Dierks Bentley and others.

 Despite stereotypes, the Rodeo draws a crowd as diverse as the Bayou City itself with events like Armed Forces Appreciation Day, Black Heritage Day, First Responders Day and Go Tejano Day.
 Leading up to Rodeo season, the City of Houston hosts Go Texan Day where people of all industries don cowboy attire to work.
 JJ Watt, the local NBC news team, Mayor Sylvester Turner and a crew of Whataburger employees were just a few to join the fun.

 Although the great music and good times are what draw many people to the Rodeo, the show is about so much more than wearing boots and having fun.
 Since it began, the Rodeo has given 19,000 student scholarships and donated $500 million to Texas education.
 More than 31,000 volunteers on 90 committees work year-round to maximize the Rodeo’s contributions to students.